 - Hotel Mandovi – the old world charm and river view

-- Panaji Residency by Goa Tourism
+- Panaji Residency by the state tourism

-- Miramar Residency by Goa Tourism
+- Miramar Residency by the state tourism

 If you have a question about Places to visit in Panjim, feel free to ask us in the comments!